 The lake provides amazing views of these mountains in combination with stunningly picturesque villages.
 This, in our opinion, makes this one of the most beautiful regions in the entire world, making Lake Garda an absolutely amazing place to visit.

-This concludes our list with the top 10 most famous lakes in the world.
-Who can deny that all of these are truly magical!?
+This concludes our list with the top 12 most famous lakes in the world.
+Who can deny that all of these are truly magical in their own way, right?